bryanhanson/FOSS4Spectroscopy/README.md

 If you wish to contribute to improving the content, appearance or performance of the table, please file a pull request.

 * `FOSS4Spec.xlsx` contains the raw data -- if you have additions or corrections you can add/fix them there.
 I can then process the page to update it, or you can do it yourself (next point).
 * `FOSS4Spectroscopy.Rmd` contains the code to process the input and check the links, if you'd like to improve or enhance the automation/display.
-The `Rmd` file relies on a package `webutils` which can be found [here](https://github.com/bryanhanson/webutils) and is not on CRAN.
+The `Rmd` file relies on a package `webu` which can be found [here](https://github.com/bryanhanson/webu) and is not on CRAN.

 ## Background

 See this [blog post](https://chemospec.org/posts/2021-04-19-Search-GH-Topics/2021-04-19-Search-GH-Topics.html) for details about searching for spectroscopy packages automatically to find the raw material that goes into this site.

-In the past there have been automatic updates using both Travis and Github Actions.
-However, these proved to be difficult to maintain.
-Currently, I try to do a major update 2-3 times a year, and minor updates whenever needed.
 When local changes are pushed, items in the `/docs` folder are deployed to the `gh-pages` site where the general public views the page.